-The term Canuck is slang for a Canadian person.
+The term Canuck is a slang word for a Canadian person.
 Not to be confused with the Vancouver Canucks hockey team.

 Loonie & Toonie

-Loonies and toonies are what Canadians call their $1 and $2 coins.
+Loonies and toonies are Canadian slang for $1 and $2 coins.
 The loonie got its name from the loon on the front of the coin, while the toonie got its name to rhyme with the loonie and to indicate it’s worth two dollars.

-An icy summer treat that comes in a clear plastic tube.
+Freezies are icy summer treats which come in a clear plastic tube.
 Often called ice pops or freeze pops, freezies are made of frozen water and flavouring (often fruit juice).

-In a sentence: “My kids love to eat freezies to cool down after playing outside.”
+Freezies in a sentence: “My kids love eating freezies to cool down after playing outside.”

-A mickey is a 375ml bottle of liquor which is often shaped like a flask.
+A mickey is a Canadian term used to describe a 375ml bottle of liquor which is often shaped like a flask.

-A 3 liter (101 ounces) bottle of alcohol usually containing vodka, rum, or Canadian rye whiskey.
+A Texas mickey is Canadian slang for a 3 liter (101 ounces) bottle of alcohol usually containing vodka, rum, or Canadian rye whiskey.

 Alternate spelling: Click

-This word is used in place of kilometer, which is a unit of length in the metric system.
-A kilometer represents 1000 meters.
+The Canadian term “klick” is used in place of “kilometre”, which is a unit of length in the metric system.
+A kilometre represents 1000 meters.

-A slang word meaning to exert a much effort or energy into a task.
-This term is often used in sports and the workplace.
+Meaning to exert a great deal of effort or energy into a task, Give’r is a Canadian slang often used in sports and the workplace.

-A term used when referring to running shoes, sneakers, tennis shoes, or any type of athletic footwear.
+A term used in Canada when referring to running shoes, sneakers, tennis shoes, or any type of athletic footwear.

-In a sentence: “Can you spare a dart?”
+Dart in a sentence: “Excuse me, can you spare a dart?”

 Also called: ginch(ies), gitch(ies) or gonch(ies)

-Derived from the word “gatky” (Ukranian for underwear), gotchies refer to tight men’s underwear.
+Derived from the word “gatky” (Ukrainian for underwear), gotchies refer to tight men’s underwear.
 They are typically called “tighty-whities” in other countries.

-A term used to describe someone great, or something that is well done.
+A Canadian term used to describe someone great, or something that is well done.

-A type of dark rum sold in Newfoundland containing 40% alcohol by volume.
+In Newfoundland, Screech is a type of dark rum sold containing 40% alcohol by volume.

-A ceremony which is performed on non-Newfoundlanders.
-It involves a shot of Newfoundland Screech, a short dictation, and the kissing of a cod.
+A Canadian term for the ceremony performed on non-Newfoundlanders which involves a shot of Newfoundland Screech, a short dictation, and the kissing of a cod.

 The Canadian term for bathroom or restroom.

-A term used when referring to two locations (usually business or house) that are positioned diagonally opposite one another.
+A slang term used by Canadians when referring to two locations (usually business or house) that are positioned diagonally opposite one another.